Harisyam/FirestoreDocument-Android/firestore-document/README.md

         }
     });

-The result will be:
+The result in the logcat will be:

     147

-The library as well with queries.
-So instead of passing a `documentSnapshot`, you can also pass a `queryDocumentSnapshot`.
+The library works as well with queries.
+So instead of passing a `documentSnapshot`, you can also pass a `queryDocumentSnapshot` object as an argument:

     int documentSize = firestoreDocument.getSize(queryDocumentSnapshot);